Rodolfo Hernández Suárez

-Rodolfo Hernández Suárez (born 26 March 1945) is a Colombian politician, civil engineer, and businessman who served as a senator of Colombia from July to August 2022.
+Rodolfo Hernández Suárez (26 March 1945 – 2 September 2024) was a Colombian politician, civil engineer, and businessman who served as a senator of Colombia from July to October 2022.
 He was mayor of Bucaramanga from 2016 until his resignation in 2019.
-As the nominee for the League of Anti-Corruption Governors (LIGA) coalition, Hernández placed second in the first round of the 2022 Colombian presidential election and he was ultimately defeated by Gustavo Petro in the second round run-off election.
-Hernández then accepted a senate seat offered to the runner-up in a presidential election and took office on 20 July.
-Equating his role in the senate to Lionel Messi as a goalkeeper, Hernández resigned his seat after serving for less than four months, citing incompatibility with the position.
-His departure fueled widespread speculation that he intended to run for office in his department of Santander.
+As the nominee for the League of Anti-Corruption Governors (LIGA) coalition, Hernández placed second in the first round of the 2022 Colombian presidential election, and he was ultimately defeated by Gustavo Petro in the second round run-off election.
+Hernández briefly served in a senate seat offered to the runner-up in a presidential election and took office on 20 July and resigned in October that same year.

 After his defeat, Hernández applied for LIGA to be granted legal party status by the National Electoral Council.
 LIGA became a party on 4 August 2022 and Hernández became the party's president.
-He is the owner of the company Constructora HG.
+He was the owner of the company Constructora HG.

-Biography
+In late 2023, Hernández Suárez began campaigning for Governor of Santander and was diagnosed with cancer.
+In June 2024, he was sentenced to house arrest due to influencing a business contract that benefited his son during his time as mayor.
+Hernández Suárez died of cancer in September 2024.

+Early life

 Hernández was born in Piedecuesta, department of Santander, in 1945, and was raised in nearby Bucaramanga.
+His father was kidnapped and held for 135 days by the Revolutionary Armed Forces of Colombia (FARC-EP) several years before Hernández Suárez's political career began.

 Prior to his entry into politics, he was a civil engineer from 1971 following his graduation from the National University of Colombia, and worked a career in the construction industry as an entrepreneur through the 1990s via his company HG Constructora, mainly focusing on affordable housing in Bucaramanga and the surrounding area, earning over US$100 million.

-His father was kidnapped and held for 135 days by the Revolutionary Armed Forces of Colombia (FARC-EP), and Juliana, one of his four children, was kidnapped and presumably killed by the National Liberation Army (ELN) in 2004, after he refused to pay the ransom, arguing it would put the rest of his family at a higher risk of kidnapping.
+Political career

 Hernández entered politics and was first a member of the Colombian Liberal Party.
 He served as a local councilor for Piedecuesta from 1990 to 1992.
 In 2011, he financed and campaigned for Lucho Bohórquez, a member of the Colombian Liberal Party, who ended up winning the mayoral election of Bucaramanga.